 In more easy words, Polkadot is a “blockchain series” that allows different types of chains to operate and securely interact with each other within the same ecosystem.

 In 2007, Dr. Wood and Czaban founded the Web3 Foundation to support Polkadot's research and development and to oversee its fundraising efforts.
 In late 2017, Polkadot formed the ICO, based on Dr. Gavin Wood's Polkadot Whitepaper.
-Funds would be raised from the Web3 Foundation, founded in Switzerland by Wood and Czaban to oversee the development of Polkadot.
-ICO has raised $ 144M for tens of thousands of community members, with other major firms such as Polychain Capital, Fabric Ventures, Pantera Capital, Boost VC, and Fundamental Labs.
-The latest private auction in July 2020 raised $ 43M, hosted by BnkToTheFuture.
+Funds would be raised from the Web3 Foundation, founded in Switzerland by Wood and Czaban, to oversee the development of Polkadot.
+ICO has raised $144 million for tens of thousands of community members, along with other major firms such as Polychain Capital, Fabric Ventures, Pantera Capital, Boost VC, and Fundamental Labs.
+The latest private auction in July 2020 raised $43 million, hosted by BnkToTheFuture.

 Polkadot's goal is to allow for the development of a Divided Web, where users have full control as they capture their data and secure their applications to any central authority.